Disclosure: MyeLearningWorld is reader-supported. We may receive a commission if you purchase through our links.

 Cons

-• Could cause hum if conductor touches metal
+• Potential for hum if the conductor touches metal

 Cable Matters